Cairo International Airport: Car

 The airport can be reached via Oroba Road from Heliopolis or via the new road, connecting Terminal 3 with the Cairo Ring Road and Suez Road interchange.
-The toll for driving into the airport grounds range from 10 to 20 EGP depending on the type of the vehicle.
+The toll for driving into the airport grounds is approximately 30 EGP, depending on the type of the vehicle.

 Note: Cairo-Suez road is part of the Arab Mashreq International Road Network, designated as the Motorway 50/M50.
 It connects Cairo to Suez, South Sinai through the Ahmed Hamdi Tunnel under the Suez Canal, then to Israel via the Taba Border Crossing, Jordan via the Wadi Araba Crossing, to Saudi Arabia via Durra Border Crossing, and then finally into Iraq via the Arar border crossing where the road ends in the capital, Baghdad.
 To bypass crossing through the Taba Border Crossing, where an entry visa to Israel may be required, the majority of the intra-Arab road traffic -including cargo and trucking- uses the Nuweiba – Aqaba ferries.